duct-framework/duct/README.md

 ## Overview

-Duct is designed to produce a standalone application, logging to STDOUT, with external configuration suppled through environment variables.
+Duct is designed to produce a standalone application, logging to STDOUT, with external configuration supplied through environment variables.
 This approach is common for server-side applications, and works well in environments like [Heroku][] and [Docker][].